CTCycle/ADSORFIT-Isotherms-Fitting/README.md

 6. Launch both backend and frontend servers
 7. Open your browser to the application interface

 **First Run**: The initial setup takes 2-5 minutes (depending on internet speed) as it downloads Python, Node.js, and all dependencies.
-The portable installations are stored in `ADSORFIT/setup/` and reused for future launches.
+The portable installations are stored in `ADSORFIT/resources/runtimes/` and reused for future launches.

 **Subsequent Runs**: After the first setup, launching takes only a few seconds as all dependencies are already in place.

-> **Note**: The portable Python and Node.js installations are contained within the project folder, avoiding any system-wide changes.
+> **Note**: The portable Python and Node.js installations are contained within the project folder (`ADSORFIT/resources/runtimes/`), avoiding any system-wide changes.
 You can move the entire project folder to another location, and it will continue to work.

 ### 2.2 macOS / Linux (Manual Setup)
 For macOS and Linux users, you'll need to manually install prerequisites before running the application.